Welcome | Sign In

 Enhancing the iPod

 The new class of iPods is really cool but there is a good likelihood that your dad or grad already has one.
-If not, the best way to buy one is online at the Apple (Nasdaq: AAPL) store.
-You'll get it faster and you can have it engraved for free.
+If not, the best way to buy one is online at the Apple store.
+You’ll get it faster and you can have it engraved for free.
 I did this myself for my wife and the engraving, assuming you pick a nice message, makes all the difference in the world.

 However, the problem with the current generation of iPods is that their "edgy" design makes them very delicate.
 A relatively inexpensive way to improve this situation is to give an iPod owner an Otterbox.
 These cases look good and they are waterproof, drop proof, and do a nice job of keeping the iPod looking new.
 Since my wife destroyed her first iPod by dropping it in a pond, I've realized that the fact that you can actually use the Otterbox while swimming makes it a good investment, both for the protection it provides and for that fact that it means you can listen to your iPod while swimming.